top of page

 Guardianes de la Cuenca

-From Boana we want to facilitate the dissemination of public information about the environment.
-For this, we elaborate thematic maps to synthesize knowledge and untangle the game of the actors in charge of water management.
-We seek to demonstrate the need for transparent coordination between actors to solve the socio-environmental problems of the sub-basins in relation to water management.
+We seek to highlight the need for transparent coordination between actors to solve the socio-environmental problems of the sub-basins in relation to water management.

-We seek and promote good water management practices
+We promote good water management practices

 Individual and collective actions are necessary to consolidate the defense of the common good and reconfigure our relationship with this element.

-Support for environmental justice
+Supporting environmental justice

 Citizen monitoring through the app